 Successful people tend to have at least one thing in common.
+Confidence.

 Being confident can be more important for getting the job done than competence.
 Research shows that people prefer confidence to actual expertise.
 Decision-makers often put more stock in confidence than competence when they’re making picks for a promotion or completing a performance review.